giankdiluvi/giankdiluvi.github.io/yvr.md

 But that doesn't mean there aren't great places.
 - Machete.
 My favorite around.
 Their signature dish is huge and tastes like... home.
 - Carnitas Don José.
 These carnitas taste like home.
-- Tamaly.
-Highly recommend their brunch, which has many classic Mexican dishes.
+- Taquería Chicatana.
+Only Mondays and Tuesdays, but these guys have a legit pastor setup.
+Highly recommend.
 - Lucha Libre.
 Good tacos&mdash;I particularly enjoyed their suadero.
-- Toloache.
-Also a good option.
-Their tortilla soup is great.
+- Tamaly.
+Highly recommend their brunch, which has many classic Mexican dishes.
 - Margaritas.
 Surprisingly good.
 - Avoid: La Taquería (overpriced), Tacofino (lame tacos).